 view of xrtQook.
 OpenGL is required for xrtGlow.

 xrt is available as source distribution from pypi.python.org and from GitHub.
 The distribution archive also includes tests and examples.
-The complete documentation is available online at Read the Docs and offline as zip file at GitHub.
+The complete documentation is available online on Read the Docs and offline as zip file on GitHub.

 Unzip the .zip file into a suitable directory and use